shwetang007/learn_FARM_stack/README.md

 Database: MongoDB

 I had NO background in Web Application Development/JS.
-I was good with python because of my experience in deep learning.
+I was good with python because of my experience in deep learning as well as basic Java Concepts.
 I focused more on learning React and JSX.
 Now after following this routine, I am confident in navigating through the stack.
 There's a lot more to learn, but this learning regime will get you started faster and in the best way possible.

 The flow of learning I suggest be like this: